chiffa/BioFlow/dev_log.rst

 Structural:
 -----------
--   Create a separate structure for performing the statistical analysis, that is idependent from the wrapper
+-   Create a separate structure for performing the statistical analysis, that is independent from the wrapper

 -   (TO BE TESTED) Enforce the single source of the Interface Objects for sampling to simplify